- Research & Education

 Fortunately, Ebony was feeding at the surface, which was a good sign not only because it showed that the line was not completely restricting her important life activities, but also because it allowed the disentanglement team to approach the whale and use a long pole with a knife attached to cut some of the line off of Ebony’s body.

 Although the team wasn’t able to remove all of the gear, the goal in a disentanglement is to make a few strategic cuts that will allow the animal to free itself of gear on its own.
 This reduces the risk of creating a number of shorter lines that could further entangle the animal.
 Ebony was seen later that week and it is thought that the remaining line should come off the animal soon.
-To learn more about the disentanglement program, visit their website and read the related article about this disentanglement.
+To learn more about the disentanglement program, visit their website

 As the week went on, more and more humpbacks were aggregating in the southern portion of Stellwagen Bank, and on July 8, we saw between 15 and 38 humpback whales on every trip!
 Some of our old favorites, including Thread, Entropy, Cygnus and Gar were engaged in bouts of feeding, blowing concentric rings of bubbles to entrap fish, and then scooping them up with help from their expandable ventral pleats.
 In the photo below, taken by our naturalist, Beth, notice the silvery fish accumulating in the giant reservoir of whale’s lower jaw.